 • No. There is still substantial disagreement between the mid-range of the satellite measurements and the mid-range of the surface measurements.
-This is a problem for climate models.
+This presents a problem for climate models.

-Are there other man-made factors besides greenhouse gases that influence temperature?
+Do other man-made factors besides greenhouse gases influence temperature?

-• New research also suggests that the role of greenhouse gases in warming has been overestimated, as factors like atmospheric soot, bland use change, and solar variation all appear to have played significant parts in recent warming.
+• New research suggests that the role of greenhouse gases in warming has been overestimated, as factors like atmospheric soot, 7 land use change, 8 and solar variation 9 all appear to have contributed significantly to recent warming.

-Specific Scare Stories
+The Scare Stories

-Is the world in danger of plunging into a new ice age, as in The Day After Tomorrow?
+Is the world in danger of plunging into a new ice age, as in the 2004 movie The Day After Tomorrow?

 • No. The scenario presented in The Day After Tomorrow is physically impossible.
-While research does suggest that the Gulf Stream has switched on and off in the past, causing temperature drops in Europe, oceanographers are convinced that global warming does not present any such danger.
+While research does suggest that the Gulf Stream has switched on and off in the past, causing temperature drops in Europe, oceanographers are convinced that global warming does not present any such danger.10